SamatarMumin/csci3055u-project-template/README.md

 Kotlin uses aggressive type interferce, meaning it can tell what type of data a function is using based on the and how its being used.
 This language is very smilar to the popular Java.
 >
-# History
+History:
 > - Created by Jetbrains the founders of intelij, Kotlin was founded in 2012
 > - Name "Kotlin" comes from the island near St.Petersburg.
-One of the goals was to have a compile time that can rival Java
+> - One of the goals was to have a compile time that can rival Java Interesting features:
+> - Kotlin is completely open source
+> - No Runtime overhead
+> - Contains own Null safety
+> - Can complie JavaScript
+>- Uses Java Class libraries

 ## About the syntax

 > _give some code snippet of the language_

-*Let form*
+*If form*

 ```Kotlin
 fun main(args : Array<String>){